cashpw/notes.cashpw.com/content/posts/systems_design.md

 +++
 title = "Systems Design"
-author = ["Cash Weaver"]
-date = 2022-03-15T21:20:00-07:00
+author = ["Cash Prokop-Weaver"] date = 2022-03-15T21:20:00-07:00
-lastmod = 2022-11-04T15:26:30-07:00
+lastmod = 2022-12-17T11:32:54-08:00
-tags = ["concept", "concept"]
-categories = ["concept"]
-draft = false
-slug = "30263770-541e-4e5a-acbe-f194ab7c121e"
+tags = ["has-todo", "concept", "has-todo", "concept"] categories = ["has-todo", "concept"] draft = false slug = "30263770-541e-4e5a-acbe-f194ab7c121e"
 +++

 Systems design, insofar as I understand it, is difficult to define.
-It's difficult to define not because no one has thought to define it --- they have:
+It's difficult not because no one has thought to define it --- they have:

 > Systems design is the process of defining the architecture, product design, modules, interfaces, and data for a system to satisfy specified requirements.
 >